merill/merill.github.io/_posts/2022-04-15-get-mguser_list1-expect-simple-name-value-query-but-observe-property-assignedlicenses-of-complex-type-assignedlicense.md

     ❯ Get-MgUser -Filter 'assignedLicenses/$count eq 0'
     Get-MgUser_List1: Expect simple name=value query, but observe property 'assignedLicenses' of complex type 'AssignedLicense'.

 The fix is quite simple.
-Add the ConsistencyLevel header and pass
+Set the ConsistencyLevel header to **eventual** and pass in a variable to store the count of the result set and you are good to go.

     ❯ Get-MgUser -Filter 'assignedLicenses/$count eq 0' -ConsistencyLevel eventual -CountVariable licensedUserCount -All